workarea-commerce/workarea/docs/source/articles/order-life-cycle.html.md

 Completed checkouts result in placed orders, which unlike carts, are handled primarily by the retailer.
 Placed orders are indexed into search, through which admins access and manage the orders.
 Placed orders are permanent records that never become abandoned or expire, even when they are canceled.

+Since Workarea 3.5, orders can also be suspected of fraud, and such orders are additionally indexed into Admin search.

 This guide describes the preceding domain concepts in greater detail, providing as examples all the configurable values and aspects of the `Order` interface that effectively define this domain logic and affect the progression of an order through it’s various statuses and states.

 Copious examples use the Ruby interface provided by Workarea Core.
 Each example builds on those before it, as if run sequentially within the same Ruby process.